RTX (NYSE:RTX) Stock Acquired Rep. Jefferson Shreve

 RTX Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Thursday, March 20th.
-Shareholders of record on Friday, February 21st will be given a dividend of $0.63 per share.
-This represents a $2.52 annualized dividend and a yield of 1.96%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, March 20th.
+Investors of record on Friday, February 21st will be issued a $0.63 dividend.
 The ex-dividend date is Friday, February 21st.
-RTX’s dividend payout ratio (DPR) is 70.99%.
+This represents a $2.52 annualized dividend and a yield of 1.98%.
+RTX’s dividend payout ratio is currently 70.99%.

-Several research analysts have commented on RTX shares.
-Bank of America lifted their price target on RTX from $145.00 to $155.00 and gave the stock a “buy” rating in a research report on Thursday, January 30th.
-UBS Group upgraded RTX from a “neutral” rating to a “buy” rating and lifted their target price for the company from $142.00 to $147.00 in a research note on Monday, February 24th.
-JPMorgan Chase & Co. lifted their target price on RTX from $140.00 to $150.00 and gave the company an “overweight” rating in a research note on Wednesday, January 29th.
-Deutsche Bank Aktiengesellschaft upgraded RTX from a “hold” rating to a “buy” rating and lifted their target price for the company from $131.00 to $140.00 in a research note on Thursday, January 2nd.
-Finally, Susquehanna lifted their target price on RTX from $139.00 to $147.00 and gave the company a “positive” rating in a research note on Wednesday, January 29th.
-Five analysts have rated the stock with a hold rating, ten have given a buy rating and two have issued a strong buy rating to the stock.
-According to MarketBeat.com, RTX has an average rating of “Moderate Buy” and a consensus price target of $163.40.
+Several equities analysts have recently commented on RTX shares.
+Bank of America increased their target price on RTX from $145.00 to $155.00 and gave the company a “buy” rating in a research note on Thursday, January 30th.
+UBS Group upgraded RTX from a “neutral” rating to a “buy” rating and raised their target price for the company from $142.00 to $147.00 in a research report on Monday, February 24th.
+Wells Fargo & Company boosted their price target on RTX from $151.00 to $156.00 and gave the stock an “overweight” rating in a research report on Thursday, January 30th.
+Morgan Stanley upped their price target on shares of RTX from $130.00 to $135.00 and gave the stock an “equal weight” rating in a research note on Wednesday, January 29th.
+Finally, Vertical Research raised RTX to a “strong-buy” rating in a research note on Tuesday, January 28th.
+Five analysts have rated the stock with a hold rating, ten have given a buy rating and two have issued a strong buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus price target of $163.40.

 About Representative Shreve